Asynchronous I/O on linux

 The select() and poll() functions, and variants

-The select() function is documented in the libc manual.
-As noted, a file descriptor for a regular file is considered ready for reading if it's not at end-of-file and is always considered ready for writing (the man page for select in the Linux manpages neglects to mention both these facts).
-As with non-blocking I/O, select is no solution for regular files (which may be on a network or slow media).
+The select() function is documented in the libc manual (and by POSIX).
+As noted, a file descriptor for a regular file is always considered ready for reading and writing; therefore, as with non-blocking I/O, select is no solution for regular files (which may be on a network or slow media).

 #include <sys/poll.h>